wrsdesign/kat-kit/README.md

 # KAT Kit

-Kirby CMS, Alpine and Tailwind starter kit for your next project.
+Kirby CMS, Alpine.js and Tailwind starter kit for your next project.
 Works with the built-in PHP server.
 No need to install Valet/Vagrant/MAMP or other tools that complicate the development workflow.

 ## Tools